build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ![OpenSeach Dashboard with open menu on the left](images/opensearch_dashboard.png)

 8. In the `Dashboards` view select the dashboard named `Clickstream Dashboard` to see the plotted data:

 ![Graphs within OpenSearch Dashboard](images/opensearch_graphs.png)

-You have now confirmed data flowing to OpenSearch Service and visualisations are rendered.
-But, how does the data come from the Flink application to Opensearch you may wonder.
-We make use of the [Elasticsearch Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/datastream/elasticsearch/) of Apache Flink.
+We have now confirmed data flowing to OpenSearch Service and visualisations are rendered.
+But how does the data come from the Flink application to Opensearch?
+Well, we make use of the [Elasticsearch Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/datastream/elasticsearch/) of Apache Flink.
 This connector provides sinks that can request document actions to an Elasticsearch index.
 You can navigate to the file `AmazonOpenSearchSink.java` in the downloaded repository to view the implementation of the connector.

-## Clean up the Resources
+## Clean Up the Resources

 Now that you’ve finished building a real-time streaming analytics application on Apache Kafka, you can delete all resources to avoid incurring unexpected costs.